SciFiDryer/ModbusMechanic/README.md

 # ModbusMechanic
-Cross platform GUI program for reading and testing MODBUS TCP and RTU instruments
+Cross platform GUI tool for reading and testing MODBUS TCP and RTU instruments
 ## Overview

 Frustrated by the lack of GUI Modbus testing programs available that could interpret data types (float, unsigned int) I built this application on top of the JLibModbus library.
 It is a work in progress.